karkakasadaratrust/Thirukural-UyarValluvam/README.md

 ## Uyar Valluvam
 WIth the blessings of God, Uyar Valluvam is a platform to learn Thirukkural.
 Our guru Ilangai.
-Jeyaraj conducts monthly lectures on Thirukkual and this app is a product of his teachings.
+Jeyaraj conducts lectures on Thirukkual and this app is a product of his teachings.
 Parimelazhagar's Urai is closely follwed in these lectures.

 ### FAQ